ljstaib/cs506-finalProject/Deliverable-5/README.md

 	- "worldmap" contains GeoPandas data to create our immigration world map plot.

 ## Code
-- Please see `exploration.ipynb` for a Juypter notebook containing all of the code that we used to obtain our visualizations and results for this project.
+- Please see `exploration.ipynb` for a Jupyter notebook containing all of the code that we used to obtain our visualizations and results for this project.
+- Please see `Prediction.ipynb` for a Jupyter notebook containing all of our code for the prediction model that we created.

 ## How to Run
 1. Download the contents of this repository.